caryoscelus/shabby/README.md

 * "ant runfast" - will build & run
 * "ant justrun" - will only run (need to be build previously)
 * "ant jar" - will build a jar
+* "ant bundle" - build bundle jar containing content of dependency jars
+* "ant runup" - if you have placed chlorophytum source alongside shabby, this will build chlorophytum jar first and then run runfast; note that you should either copy jar (or edit build.xml to do it for you) or (preferably) make a symlink to it.

 License
 -------